What is El Bosque de la Esperanza?

 How was El Bosque de la Esperanza started?

-The Forest of Hope is a project born from many places: on the one hand, it originates from the adoption of the first Tree of Hope on August 30, 2015 in Torreón, Coahuila, by the FUUNDEC-M collective.
-Since then, there have been other resignifications of trees in public spaces to make visible the memory of missing persons in Guanajuato, Veracruz, Baja California, Mexico City, Puebla and Sinaloa, among many other places and times.
+El Bosque de la Esperanza is a project born from many places and times: on the one hand, it has its origins in the taking of the first Tree of Hope on August 30, 2015 in Torreón, Coahuila, by the FUUNDEC-M collective.
+Since then, there have been other re-significations of trees in public spaces to make visible the memory of disappeared people in Guanajuato, Veracruz, Baja California, Mexico City, Puebla and Sinaloa, among many other places and times.

 Where are the Trees of the Bosque?